RohitPrakash1105/Diligent/AI_NOTES.md

 - Confirmed that invalid inputs return the expected HTTP status codes.
 - Verified filtering, deletion, and total calculation logic using multiple test cases.

----

-# 3. AI Suggestions Not Used

-The following AI suggestions were intentionally not adopted:

-- Docker support was not implemented because Swagger/OpenAPI documentation was selected as the optional bonus feature.
-- Additional endpoints (such as expense existence or search endpoints) were omitted since they were outside the assignment requirements.
-- Database integration was intentionally avoided because the assignment explicitly allowed in-memory storage.